Ardakilic/euromessage-php/README.md

 TODOs
 --------
-There's not much todo required for my personal needs, however any pull requests will be considered and appreciated.
+There's not much todo required for my personal needs, however, any pull requests will be considered and appreciated.

 Changelog
 --------